OSGConnect/tutorial-blast-split/README.md

 	filesize=$1
 	./gt-1.5.10-Linux_x86_64-64bit-complete/bin/gt splitfasta -targetsize $filesize mouse_rna.fa
 	ls *.fa.* > list.txt

-Just for fun, let's create a script that moves the results into a folder

 Then, we create a DAG workflow file that ties the two steps together: